 Andrii.
-If you are on fixed price, each 15-minute holdup will result in 10-16-20 hours of a dead time for the project.
+If you are on the fixed price, each 15-minute holdup will result in 10-16-20 hours of dead time for the project.

 Dmytriy.
-(Small reminder here, Brave Wings are in Ukraine, and have GMT+2 time zone, while East Coast has GMT-5 and West Coast is on GMT-8),).
+(Small reminder here, Brave Wings are in Ukraine, and have GMT+2 time zone, while East Coast has GMT-5 and West Coast is on GMT-8).
 It’s not only about the accumulated time.
-The majority of our clients are in US, so all the communication happens in the evening for us – morning for them.
-If, for some reason, we missed some message from the client, or did not figure out what we need to do, we have a whole day of a dead time.
-Which means that we lose something – a deadline, a workload, etc. Thus, the absence of processes kills everything.
+The majority of our clients are in the US, so all the communication happens in the evening for us – morning for them.
+If for some reason, we missed some message from the client or did not figure out what we need to do, we have a whole day of dead time.
+This means that we lose something – a deadline, a workload, etc. Thus, the absence of processes kills everything.
 Communications issues cost a lot for us.

 Andrii.
 You should understand, that even in one team the approval process is different for the guys who are in the office and for those, working remotely.
-If all of us are in the office, we can team up and discuss what’s wrong with the mock up face-to-face.
-While working in the Canada, where ALL the team members were working remotely, we had non-stop Skype calls, and believe me, it’s inconvenient and irritating.
+If all of us are in the office, we can team up and discuss what’s wrong with the mock-up face-to-face.
+While working in Canada, where ALL the team members were working remotely, we had non-stop Skype calls, and believe me, it’s inconvenient and irritating.
 Our company was in the middle of implementing… developing their own tool.
-You could upload the layout, tap on it, create a comment, add an annotation to it, and mark as resolved.
-For example, if something wrong with the logo, you could have a discussing in there, then the responsible person would update the layout, generates a new version, and would resolve the previous annotation.
-I don’t think that they solution would ever be released, but the idea was great.
+You could upload the layout, tap on it, create a comment, add an annotation to it, and mark it as resolved.
+For example, if something is wrong with the logo, you could have a discussion there, then the responsible person would update the layout, generate a new version, and would resolve the previous annotation.
+I don’t think that the solution would ever be released, but the idea was great.
 And I should say, it was really comfortable to work with this app.